-7. Curriculum
+5. Curriculum

 The school is committed to ensuring that pupils are aware of behaviour towards them that is not acceptable, how they can keep themselves safe, how to share a concern and complain.
 All pupils are informed that we have a Designated Safeguarding Lead with responsibility for child protection and who this is.
 We inform pupils of whom they might talk to, both in and out of school, their right to be listened to and heard and what steps can be taken to protect them from harm.
-Children are taught about safeguarding including online safety and we recognise that a one-size fits all approach may not be appropriate for all children.
+Children are taught about how to keep themselves and others safe, including online.
+It is recognised that effective education will be tailored to the specific needs and vulnerabilities of individual children, including children who are victims of abuse, and children with special educational needs or disabilities.

 The school has implemented the statutory requirements of relationships and sex education and health education which is compulsory for all schools from September 2020.
-The statutory requirements could be taught through a wider Personal, Social, Health Education (PSHE) curriculum which incorporates an age-related, comprehensive curriculum, for pupils to be taught about aspects of safeguarding in order to develop the knowledge and skills they need to recognise when they are at risk and how to get help when they need it including on-line safety.
+The statutory requirements could be taught through a wider Personal, Social, Health Education (PSHE) curriculum which incorporates an age-related, progressive and comprehensive curriculum, for pupils to be taught about aspects of safeguarding in order to develop the knowledge and skills they need to recognise when they are at risk and how to get help when they need it including on-line safety.